tero-paananen/draggable-flat-list/README.md

 React Native FlatList component whose items can be drag into new positions.
 This component **does NOT use** [React Native Reanimated](https://github.com/software-mansion/react-native-reanimated) or [React Native Gesture Handler](https://github.com/software-mansion/react-native-gesture-handler) and that is why this works also on React Native Windows.

-Tested on platforms: Windows, iOS, Android
+Tested on platforms: Windows, iOS, Web, (not yet Android)

 Not tested in production.

----
+## How to use

+Currently you have to copy files `DraggableFlatList.tsx` and `DraggableItem.tsx` into your typescript project.
+This repo is mainly example application project that contains these components.

 ## Development env